 New right-click context menu in Windows Explorer.

-To configure your kiosk, edit it using your favorite editor such as
+To configure your kiosk, use your favorite editor, such as Notepad.

-Notepad.
-You can right-click the file and select
+You can right-click the file and select Edit.

 NOTE: You cannot use Microsoft Word or